-In our world it is clear that matter out of place is ‘trash.’
-Generally at the point of dislocation, stuff usually consists of leftovers or remainders – waste or unwanted material – from some activity or process.
-So why not make that ‘waste’ a part of a new activity and process?
-Why don’t we bring our curiosity to the next step of what happens to materials?
-Where do things go when discarded?
-What can you do with them?
-I propose that we can use these materials to make things that bring us happiness through play and can enhance our spatial skills.
+In our world it's clear that matter out of place is considered ‘trash.’
+Generally at the point of dislocation, stuff usually consists of leftovers or remainders – waste or unwanted material – from some established process.
+So why not make this ‘waste’ a part of a new activity or process?
+Why not focus our curiosity on the next-step of materials' life-cycles?
+Where do things go when they are discarded?
+What else can we do with them?
+I propose that we recycle materials to create objects that generate happiness through play and enhance spatial skills.

 "Create up-cycled versatile coloring building blocks which